 20. Smooth Green Snake

-Any owner who feels a little uncomfortable feeding dead rats to their smooth green snake can find that these snakes make excellent pets.
+Any owner who feels uncomfortable feeding dead rats to their smooth green snake can find that these snakes make excellent pets.

-Insects such as spiders, moths, ants, snails, slugs, worms, and spineless caterpillars are the main foods these guys will consume.
+These guys eat mainly insects, such as spiders, moths, ants, snails, slugs, worms, and spineless caterpillars.

-It is stated, nevertheless, that because they are far too shy for social interaction, they do not make excellent pets.
+Nevertheless, it is stated that because they are far too shy for social interaction, they do not make excellent pets.
 They are harmless, though, and some of them like being handled.

 They are found in meadows, marshes, stream banks, and open forests.
 They do best in grassy, wet environments.